 R. Dodge Foundation Fellowship and Virginia Center for the Creative Arts Residency

 Fellowship.
-Her work is part of numerous private and public collections including the
+Her work is part of numerous private and public collections including Sloan

-Brooklyn Art Library, Provident Bank of NJ, SAP of America, Cinevative, Hoffman LaRoche,
+Kettering, Brooklyn Art Library, Provident Bank of NJ, SAP of America, Cinevative, Hoffman

-workshops at the Printmaking Workshop, Rutgers University Innovative Print Center (Brodsky
+has participated in workshops at the Printmaking Workshop, Rutgers University Innovative Print

 Alyce Gottesman lives and works in Montclair, NJ and Inverness, CA.